Americone-Dream/Loiter/assets/images/README.md

 ## anchor.svg & utensils.svg

-* Images is property of FontIcons Inc.
+* Images are property of FontIcons Inc.
 * It is licensed under the Creative Commons Attribution 4.0 International license.

 ### Links to the license